Almac wins top award at Tech Idol Showcase

 Professor Paul Harkin, President & Managing Director of Almac Diagnostic Services said: “Among other things, our work on microarrays will ensure an increasingly effective cancer research process.
-At Almac, we are committed to the delivery of superior solutions for the advancement of human health solutions and this award recognizes our world-leading work in this field.”
+At Almac, we are committed to the delivery of superior solutions for the advancement of human health solutions and this award recognises our world-leading work in this field.”

-Kevin Ellison, Almac Diagnostic Services Business Development Manager said: “We are extremely pleased to have won this award which recognizes our Cancer DSA™ as the premier micorarray platform for cancer research.
+Kevin Ellison, Almac Diagnostic Services Business Development Manager said: “We are extremely pleased to have won this award which recognises our Cancer DSA™ as the premier micorarray platform for cancer research.
 We look forward to presenting full details of our work on microarrays at the conference next year”

 |Pamela Trickett||Kevin Ellison|

 Almac Diagnostic’s range of Cancer DSA™ research tools are novel microarrays developed to enable accelerated research in discovery, development and validation and ultimately to deliver clinical applications.

 As the first microarrays based around the transcriptome of an individual disease, this technology generates significantly more information, which is reliable and relevant to the disease of interest, than is available on a generic array.

 Cancer DSA™ research tools are designed to work with both fresh frozen and paraffin embedded tissue, allowing application of this unique microarray technology to current clinical practice and retrospective tissue banks.